Southern California Sellers Closing Costs that the seller would pay at the close of escrow when they sell their home.

 Simply fill out the information about your property and we will send you an estimate of what your closing costs would be in California along with the current market value of your home:

 Thank you for giving us permission to contact you even if your name and number appear on the Federal Do Not Call List.
-Your information will not be transferred to any third party companies without your permission.
-If you have any questions, please call Jay Valento at 562-413-7655 of Fathom Realty Group.
+Your information will not be transferred to any third-party companies without your permission.
+If you have any questions, please call Jay Valento at 562-413-7655 Local real estate professional.